dojo/framework/src/widget-core/README.md

 To start working with this package, clone the repository and run `npm install`.

-In order to build the project run `grunt dev` or `grunt dist`.
+In order to build the project, run `grunt dev` or `grunt dist`.

 ### Testing

 Test cases MUST be written using [Intern](https://theintern.github.io) using the Object test interface and Assert assertion interface.

-90% branch coverage MUST be provided for all code submitted to this repository, as reported by istanbul’s combined coverage results for all supported platforms.
+90% branch coverage MUST be provided for all code submitted to this repository, as reported by Istanbul’s combined coverage results for all supported platforms.

 To test locally in node run: